 Agnes O’Donnell Kelly Memorial Endowed Bursary

 Awarded annually to students in their third or later year.
 Established by friends and family of the late Agnes O’Donnell Kelly to honour her many years of service to the Mount.
-A friend, leader and tireless worker for the Alumnae Association, her church and community, Agnes (Academy ’36, BScSS ’39) was also a former president and life member of the Alumnae Association.
+A friend, leader and tireless worker for the Alumni Association, her church and community, Agnes (Academy ’36, BScSS ’39) was also a former president and life member of the Alumni Association.

 Alice Graydon Paris and Barrie Graydon Knight Bursary

 Established by Terrence Paris to honour his mother and brother and by Geoffrey Paris to honour his wife and stepson.
 This bursary will provide financial assistance to a single parent with demonstrated financial need studying at Mount Saint Vincent University.

 Anna Macdonald Godwin Memorial Endowed Bursary